Muted demand, weak global cues drag down nickel futures

-New Delhi, Dec 28 (PTI) Nickel prices Friday slipped by 0.13 per cent in futures trade, as participants trimmed bets amid muted demand at the domestic physical markets and weak global cues.
-Nickel for delivery in January was trading lower by Re 1, or 0.13 per cent, at Rs 751.50 per kg in futures trade at the Multi Commodity Exchange.
-It clocked a business turnover of 5,426 lots.
-Analysts said profit booking by participants at prevailing levels amid fall in demand from alloy makers at the spot market mainly influenced nickel prices at the futures trade.
-PTI ADI HRS
+New Delhi, Nov 27 (PTI) Nickel prices slipped by 0.95 per cent in futures trade Tuesday as participants trimmed bets amid muted demand at the domestic physical markets and weak global cues.
+Nickel for delivery in current month was trading lower by Rs 7.30, or 0.95 per cent down at Rs 758.50 per kg in futures trading at the Multi Commodity Exchange.
+It clocked a business turnover of 764 lots.
+Traders said apart from low demand from alloy-makers at the domestic spot market, a weak trend in base metals at the London Metal Exchange amid worries over the outlook for global economic growth in view of China-US trade tensions, led to the fall in nickel futures here.
+PTI ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today